shuzhao-li-lab/asari/README.md

 Version 0.8

-Simple Python program for LC-MS metabolomics data preprocessing.
+Python program for high-resolution LC-MS metabolomics data preprocessing, with a design focus to be trackable and scalable.
-This focuses on high-resolution data, where most features are specific to a formula based mass, and baseline is rarely a problem in peak detection.

 - only for high resolution data.
 Prioritized leverage of high mass resolution.
 - Simple peak dection based on local maxima and prominence.